janheindejong/uffutils/README.md

 # UFF Utils

 UFF Utils is a command-line tool for inspecting and manipulating UFF files (e.g., take subsets, move, rotate, scale).
-For example, if you want to take a subset of every 1000th node and scale a file from m to mm, and inspect the resulting file, you can do:
+For example, if you want to take a subset of every 1000th node, scale from m to mm, and inspect the resulting file, you can do:

 ```powershell
 uffutils subset in.uff subset.uff --step 1000